About our Fellowship Program

 Fellowship candidates will start with limited consulting exposure, but with the proper guidance and mentorship from Gemic, are expected to learn quickly and operate at a sufficiently high level.

 What is the fellowship timeline?

 Hiring occurs on a rolling basis, rather than at seasonal intervals (like the Gemic Internship).

 What does the application process entail?

-To apply for the fellowship, please submit a cover letter and resume to firstname.lastname@example.org.
-In both materials, please be sure to highlight the background of professional experience that represent the transferable skills and additive perspectives you could bring to Gemic.
+In your resume and cover letter, please be sure to highlight the background of professional experience that represent the transferable skills and additive perspectives you could bring to Gemic.